 The work-from-home demographic just got a lot bigger.
 And if you’re new to videoconferencing, this has probably been a pretty big adjustment.
 Don’t worry—nobody can tell that you’re mostly just looking at yourself in the gallery view.
-On the other hand, everybody can tell that you’re using your nightstand as a desk and that you haven’t moved more that three feet from your bed all day.
-The point is, now that we’re all on videoconfernece, we’re learning a whole more about each other—perhaps more than we wish to.
+On the other hand, everybody can tell that you’re using your nightstand as a desk and that you haven’t moved more than three feet from your bed all day.
+The point is, now that we’re all on videoconference, we’re learning a whole lot more about each other—perhaps more than we wish to.
 But there is some good in all of this.
 You just need to know where to look for it.

 Gettin’ To Know You

-Those of us in the business of design and branding are used to working in highly collaborative settings, dynamic physical spaces where you can smell a fresh pot of coffee brewing, where you can punch ideas back and forth like sparring partners, where you can tell who’s blasting the Jonas Brothers through their headphones.
+Those of us in the business of design and branding are used to working in highly collaborative settings, dynamic physical spaces where you can smell a fresh pot of coffee brewing, where you can punch ideas back and forth like sparring partners, and where you can tell who’s blasting the Jonas Brothers through their headphones.
 This is the kind of space where ideas are born; a space where things get done.

 So how do we achieve this level of dynamic interaction through videoconference?
 (No— blasting the Jonas Brothers from your home stereo won’t help.)